-6 Surprising Brands At Nordstrom That I Always Buy, Including Reformation And Madewell
+6 Surprising Brands That I Always Shop For At Nordstrom

 You already know that Nordstrom is the place to go for great basics and your favorite contemporary brands like Rag & Bone and Veronica Beard.
 The retailer also has an impressive roster of indie and luxury brands in its Space shop — Marine Serre, Jacquemus, and Off-White to name a select few.
 But, what you might not know is that in addition to scoping my favorite up-and-comers there, in all of my years shopping there, I've also discovered a few surprising brands at Nordstrom that you may not know are worth checking out on the retailer's website.